blackboxprogramming/blackroad-prism-console/pi-cortex-stack/README.md

 The script will:

-1. Ensure the Raspberry Pi has the core Debian packages required by the stack (Python tooling, OpenCV/Pillow libraries, etc.).
+1. Ensure the Raspberry Pi has the core Debian packages required by the stack (Python tooling, OpenCV/Pillow libraries, ALSA utilities for audio playback, etc.).
 2. Create (or reuse) the `~/agent-venv` virtual environment and install the dependencies listed in `requirements.txt`.
 3. Generate a default `.env` from `.env.example` if one does not already exist.
-4. Create the state and log directories under `/var/lib/pi-cortex` and `/var/log/pi-cortex` with the correct permissions for the `pi` user.
+4. Create the state and log directories under `/var/lib/pi-cortex` (including the new audio stash) and `/var/log/pi-cortex` with the correct permissions for the `pi` user.
 5. Copy the `systemd` unit files into place (you may be prompted for your sudo password) and restart the services so that any configuration changes take effect immediately.